russross/s3fslite/README.md

     file is publicly readable, the "public-read" ACL is used, which permits anyone to read the file (including web browsers).
 If not, it defaults to "private", which denies access to public browsers.
-Setting the "default_acl" option overrides this, and sets everything to the specified ACL.
+Setting the `default_acl` option overrides this, and sets everything to the specified ACL.

 *   MD5 sums are computed for all uploads.
 S3 verifies the checksum